andrewcooke/Stupid.jl/README.md

 statistical analysis packages like R.

-**Why 8 bit?** - other stream ciphers (like Stupid) work with 8 bit "characters", so I can re-use any tools I develop.
-In some ways it may also simplify analysis (less state for a given key size).
+**Why 8 bit?** - other stream ciphers (like Stupid) work with 8 bit characters, so I can re-use any tools I develop.
+In some ways it may also simplify analysis (less state for a given key size, but for a given sized state, less information is exposed when a character is encrypted).
 Remember that my aim is to learn about cipher analysis, not to "fix" anyone's code.

 ## Plaintext Injection Attack